mrpull/ansible-lab/docs/ansible-lab/docs/lab-1/lab-1.md

       state: present
 ```

 Don't worry about all the details right now.
-In summary, there is one task that runs the [authorized_keys](https://docs.ansible.com/ansible/latest/modules/authorized_key_module.html) module and ensures that the key is present on all nodes in the inventory.
+In summary, there is one task that runs the [authorized_keys](https://docs.ansible.com/ansible/latest/modules/authorized_key_module.html) module and ensures that the public key that was generated is present on all nodes in the inventory.

 The `ansible-playbook` command is used to execute playbooks.  _Note this is different than the `ansible` command that is used for ad hoc executions._

-Run the playbook 1-1-ssh-addkey.yml as follows to distribute
+Run the playbook 1-1-ssh-addkey.yml as follows to distribute the public key.
-the key.

 ```bash
 $ ansible-playbook 1-1-ssh-addkey.yml --ask-pass